USAJOBS/help-center/how-to/job-announcement/save.md

 ### Apply, view more or delete saved jobs

-Within the saved jobs details you can also apply, delete or view more similar jobs.
+Within the saved jobs details you can also apply, delete, or view more similar jobs.

+#### Removing a saved job

+To remove a saved job click the **Saved** link.
+This saved job will be removed when you leave this tab or page and will no longer appear in your saved jobs upon your next visit to your list.

 ### What if I don't see a saved job in my account?